Cooperative bargaining: Egalitarian bargaining solution

 The egalitarian bargaining solution, introduced by Ehud Kalai, is a third solution which drops the condition of scale invariance while including both the axiom of independence of irrelevant alternatives, and the axiom of resource monotonicity.
-It is the solution which attempts to grant equal gain to both parties.
+Under these conditions the solution attempts to grant equal gain to both parties.
 In other words, it is the point which maximizes the minimum payoff among players.
 Kalai notes that this solution is closely related to the egalitarian ideas of John Rawls.